Gleethos/Gleethos/README.md

 Welcome to my GitHub profile readme!

-- :microscope: I’m a computer science student at the University of Applied Sciences Technikum in Vienna!
+- :microscope: I’m a software engineer with a passion for machine learning!
 - 🌱 I’m currently learning all kinds things, but mainly I focus on learning how machines learn in a deep way... 😄
 - 👯 ...and I’m looking to collaborate on anything AI - related!
-- 🤔 ...and I’m also looking for help with publishing on maven!
 - 💬 Ask me about my cat!
 - 📫 How to reach me: gleethos@gmx.at
 - ⚡ Fun fact: I like programming! ^^